Rwin-X/learning-notes/CREATEDNOTES/network+/README.md

 ## Content accuracy

 Protocol behavior, ports, and command syntax are written to be technically accurate at time of writing.
 Certification specifics (exam codes, objectives, pricing) change — the Resources section links to CompTIA's official Network+ page directly rather than restating details that might go stale.

-## License

-No license has been applied yet — add a `LICENSE` file (MIT is a common choice for educational content like this) before treating this as open for reuse.

-## Contributing

-This is a single-file project by design.
-If you extend it, keep new content inside the existing `DATA` arrays in the `<script>` block rather than hand-writing new HTML blocks, so search, progress tracking, and styling stay consistent automatically.